aridiosilva/Blockchain/README.md

 - [Blockchan simply explained in this video](https://www.youtube.com/watch?v=SSo_EIwHSd4)

+# Blockchain Applications and Services

+There are also applications and services associated with blockchains and distributed ledgers that add to their usefulness for recordkeeping.
+These include blockchain applications that run over blockchain networks and permit participants to easily interact with these networks.

+## Smart Contracts

+According to Nick Szabo in his “The Idea of Smart Contracts,” smart contracts are blockchain applications that express business logic associated with a transaction and execute on a blockchain platform.
+Smart contract code determines what transactions are recorded into the blockchain and the information they will contain.
+Through the use of smart contracts, many kinds of contractual clauses may be made partially or fully self-executing and self-enforcing.
+Asset registries link digital currencies to other assets or records on top of a distributed ledger, according to InterPARES Trust Terminology Project: “Key Blockchain Terms and Definitions.”

+## Off-Chain Services

+Off-chain services provide secure means to access capabilities outside a blockchain system, such as trusted data sources or functions.
+Sidechains are physically separate blockchains associated with a main blockchain, and they can participate in transactions with it, typically in both directions.
+In contrast, subchains are logically separate chains that form part of a blockchain.
+Each subchain may be owned by a different entity and may be accessible to a different set of users.
+Nodes may be set up so that some nodes participate in certain subchains and not in others.
+The result of this configuration is that the ledger on some nodes contains transactions for that subchain while the ledgers on other nodes do not.

 # What is blockchain technology?

 Blockchain is a shared, immutable ledger for recording transactions, tracking assets and building trust.